prolixmagus/pe-projects/projects/js-prototype/README.md

 Find-A-Guide is a Vanilla JS web application designed to help users find local tour guides to enhance their dream vacations.
 It is the result of a 1 week sprint where the challenge was to go from ideation to creation of an mvp (most viable product) that could demonstrate a proof-of-concept to a potential investor.

-This was a challenge as part of the [Perpetual Education](https://perpetual.education/) mentorship / bootcamp.
-Previous to this, I had focused on PHP, HTML, and progressive enhancement through Javascript.
+This was a challenge assigned by the [Perpetual Education](https://perpetual.education/) mentorship / bootcamp.
+Prior to this, I had focused on PHP, HTML, and progressive enhancement through Javascript.
 This is my first attempt where JS handles rendering and the program logic.

 ## Tech Stack
 All Vanilla JS, baby.